- These Are the Most Hurricane-Prone Areas in the United States

 While hurricanes mainly make landfall in coastal cities along the Gulf of Mexico and Atlantic Ocean, there are certain hurricane-affected areas that seem to draw storms in more than others.

-The northwest Panhandle portion of Florida has sustained the most direct hurricane hits in recorded history with 65 — more than that of any other individual state.
+The northwest Panhandle portion of Florida has sustained the most direct hurricane hits in recorded history with 66 — more than any other individual state.
 The shoreline of Louisiana has taken the second-most direct hits at 54, while southeast and southwest Florida have taken 49 apiece.

 Although hurricanes make landfall on the shoreline when making landfall, they can drastically affect areas more than 100 miles inland.
 The world saw this firsthand with 2018’s Hurricane Michael, which made landfall in the Florida Panhandle and kept part of its fury all the way into North Carolina.